Ahmadzadeh920/Blog-Customized/README.md

 docker compose exec backend sh -c sh -c " black -l 79 && flake8 && python manage.py test"
 ```
 # CICD Deployment
-For the sake of continuous integration and deployment i have provided two samples for github and gitlab/hamgit for you.
+For the sake of continuous integration and deployment i have provided two samples for github  for you.
 but there will be some configurations to be added for building and deploying purposes.

 ## Github CICD
 will be provided soon

 # License
 MIT.